occivink/pyct/README.md

     decrypt    Decrypts the pyct-encrypted data passed on standard input hash       Prints the hashed password, for use with later invocations of pyct

-OPTIONS:
+OPTIONS [generic]:
     -b, --base-64                   When encrypting, produce base64 output.
-When decrypting, assumes that the input is base64 --pass-fd <FD>              Specify a file descriptor from which to read the password --hash-fd <FD>              Specify a file descriptor from which to read the hash -l, --padded-length <LENGTH>    Pad the input data to be LENGTH bytes long.
-Only when encrypting -s, --salt <SALT>               Use SALT for password hashing.
-Must be at least 8 characters -n, --non-interactive>          Do not prompt for password.
-Will abort if --pass-fd or --hash-fd is not specified -h, --help                      Print this help message
+When decrypting, assumes that the input is base64 -l, --padded-length <LENGTH>    Pad the input data to be LENGTH bytes long.
+Only when encrypting --hash-fd <FD>              File descriptor from which to read the hash --non-interactive           Do not prompt for password.
+Will abort if --pass-fd or --hash-fd is not specified -h, --help                      Print this help message OPTIONS [password hashing]:
+    -s, --salt <SALT>               Use SALT for password hashing.
+Must be at least 8 characters --pass-fd <FD>              File descriptor from which to read the password --work-area-size <SIZE>     Memory used for hashing [default 128M] --iterations <N>            Number of iterations [default 10] --no-confirm                Don't confirm password input
 ```
 * `contrib/passwords.elv`: an *elvish* script that uses `pyct` to manage a single file containing all passwords.
 ```